-In Fiscal 2024, Intergovernmental Revenues represent 19.5% of total revenue sources.
-Intergovernmental revenues increased from Fiscal 2023 due to continued federal support through ARPA funds.
+In Fiscal 2024, Intergovernmental Revenues represent 17.4% of total revenue sources.
+Intergovernmental revenues increased from Fiscal 2023 due to an estimated increase in revenue sharing that is expected from the State of Michigan.

 Licenses & Permits

 The revenue source of licenses and permits represents fees charged by City Departments to individuals and businesses that allow for the building of new structures as well as improvements made to existing structures.
 New structures that require permits include garages, sheds, decks, porches, and buildings.
 Improvements such as central air conditioning, furnace replacement, electrical and plumbing modifications, fences and pools also require permits from the respective City department.